miklevin/MikeLev.in/_posts/2023-05-20-turning-windows-macs-into-legitimate-modern-development-platforms.md

 I really need to let people see me booting up and starting to journal in a very familiar environment, that being Windows with a standard Windows desktop background.
-The "standardness" of it is so important that I've removed pushing my logo, the Alice metaphors and the whole Linux, Python, vim & git thing in peoples' faces all the time.
-That's left the desired "layer" in my YouTube videos, and it's now time to make each respective proprietary host OS look like themselves, Windows on Windows and Mac on Mac.
-And no hearkening back to the good old days of early Windows 10 with the misty-blue haze that nailed it and won me over to Windows 10.
+Projecting to the people the proper ***standardness*** of it is so important now.
+I've removed my awesome logo, the Alice metaphors and even the Linux, Python, vim & git logo.
+No need to push that in people's faces all the time.
+Get yourself ***dry*** and boring and mainstream.

+The logos and stuff have deposited the proper "archaeological layer" in my YouTube videos, haha!
+Now it's time time to move onto a demeanor prospective Data Scientists and such will be able to tolerate.
+I can be myself and be a bit wacky with ASCII art in the installer.
+But when on Windows 11, look it.
+When on Mac Ventura, look it.
+And no hearkening back to the good old days of early Windows 10 with the misty-blue haze that nailed it and won me over to Win10.
+No matter how much I like it, it just screams "old" to everyone else.

 Metro and even Windows 8 had me cringing and believing Microsoft finally shot themselves in the foot for the final time.
 Oh, was I wrong!
 I have since come